The 7th IEEE Workshop on

 • Chunning Guo, Renmin University, China

-• Cong Jin, China University of Communication, China
+• Cong Jin, Communication University of China, China

 • Dong Liu, University of Science and Technology of China, China